LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/02b-datadog-agent.md

+The Datadog agent runs as a `DaemonSet` with a replica on every node in the cluster.

 * Install the agent in your Kubernetes cluster:
 `kubectl apply -f assets/02-datadog-agent`{{execute}}

-The manifests are included with the workshop.
+> The manifests are included with the workshop.
 For more details, see the [official documentation](https://docs.datadoghq.com/agent/kubernetes/daemonset_setup/).

 * Watch the agent pods as they becoome available.
 Pods should be marked as `Running` before moving forward (press
 <kbd>Ctrl</kbd>+<kbd>C</kbd> to end the watch):